-The General Data Protection Regulation (GDPR) has been introduced in the EU with the aim of improving the protection of personal data.
+The Regulation (EU) 2016/679 of the European Parliament and of the Council of 27 April 2016 on the protection of natural persons with regard to the processing of personal data and on the free movement of such data (General Data Protection Regulation).
+(GDPR) has been introduced in the EU with the aim of improving the protection of Information which relates to an identified or identifiable natural person..
 Understanding whether an organisation is processing personal data is key to determining whether the GDPR applies.

 Article 4(1) GDPR defines personal data as ‘any information relating to an identified or identifiable natural person (‘data subject’)….. by reference to an identifier’

-The ICO explains that a data subject is identified or identifiable if they can be distinguished from other individuals using the data in question alone (directly), OR when combined with other information (indirectly).
+The The United Kingdom’s independent supervisory authority for ensuring compliance with the UK GDPR, Data Protection Act 2018, the Privacy and Electronic Communications Regulations etc. explains that a An individual who can be identified or is identifiable from data. is identified or identifiable if they can be distinguished from other individuals using the data in question alone (directly), OR when combined with other information (indirectly).

 Key points to be aware of: